eleniharlan/elenijr.net/_posts/recipe/2014-10-19-sifnos-lavender-pottery-baked-goods.md

 <a href="https://www.flickr.com/photos/elenijr/14992708042" title="IMG_2449 by Eleni Harlan, on Flickr"><img src="https://farm4.staticflickr.com/3924/14992708042_540e02348d_z.jpg" width="640" height="480" alt="IMG_2449"></a>
 **Amygdalota with blanched and unblanched almonds, baked amygdalota, and bougatsa (filo pastry with semolina custard)**

-My favourite were the baked amygdalota, where ground almonds are mixed with egg whites and sugar to create a chewy, most cookie with a satisfying crusty outer shell.
+My favourite were the baked amygdalota, where ground almonds are mixed with egg whites and sugar to create a chewy, moist cookie with a satisfying crusty outer shell.
 These are so sweet though, just half of one would keep me wired.
 Imagine what that plate did to us with a coffee to boot!

 ##Lavender, almond and tahini cookies (adapted from [_Jerusalem_](http://www.ottolenghi.co.uk/jerusalem-shop))

 I love the tahini cookie recipe in Jerusalem, and its clever take on shortbread.
 But like shortbread, I find those cookies a bit too crumbly and wanted something a bit chewier and lighter.
-I didn't have double cream in the house so I substituted turkish yoghurt, and supplemented ground almonds for some of the flour.
-The result was a soft, moist cookie with the creamy tahini flavour and a bit of tang from the yoghurt.
+I didn't have double cream in the house so I substituted Turkish yoghurt, and supplemented ground almonds for some of the flour.
+The result was a soft, moist cookie with the creamy, smoky tahini flavour and a bit of tang from the yoghurt.
 A smattering of crushed lavender blossoms make these a heady tribute to my Sifnos holiday, recalling nibbling amygdalota on the sunny terrace of the lavender farm.

 ###Recipe